 How do I delete an exported environment variable in Linux?

-command.
+To delete an exported environment variable in Linux, you can use the built-in unset command.
 This removes the variable from the current shell’s environment, so it won’t be recognized afterward.
-For example, if your variable is named MY_VAR
+For example, if your variable is named MY_VAR:

 unset MY_VAR

 Once unset, any child processes spawned from the current shell session will also not have this variable.
-If you need to remove an environment variable permanently, ensure you delete or comment out its export line in your shell’s configuration files (e.g., ~/.bashrc
+If you need to remove an environment variable permanently, ensure you delete or comment out its export line in your shell’s configuration files (e.g., ~/.bashrc, ~/.zshrc, or ~/.bash_profile) and then reload your shell or start a new session.

-Why unset
+Why unset Works

 - Ephemeral Environment: When you

-a variable, it is only set for the current session and its child processes. - Built-In Command:
+exporta variable, it is only set for the current session and its child processes. - Built-In Command:

-is a shell built-in, meaning it directly modifies the shell’s environment. - No Need for
+unsetis a shell built-in, meaning it directly modifies the shell’s environment. - No Need for

 Example Workflow